andreasmhallberg/readingnotes/Trudgill, 1999. Standard English - what it isn’t.md

 - Problems with common definitions of Standard English: register (lexicon)? style? accent?

-- "language varieties do not redly lend themselves to definition as such."
+- "language varieties do not readily lend themselves to definition as such."
 117

 - Standard English is a dialect.
 124

-    > There is really no continuum linking Standard English to other dialects because the codification that forms a crucila part of the standarisation process results in a situation where, in most casesa a feature is either standard or it is not.
+    > There is really no continuum linking Standard English to other dialects because the codification that forms a crucial part of the standardisation process results in a situation where, in most cases a feature is either standard or it is not.

-- Det finns icke-standard ord, men icke exklusivt standard ord.
-127
 - There are exclusively non-standard words, but no exclusively standard words.
 127

 @standard-language